 ATA and ATD should be transferred within a reasonable time to the inspection database.
-This means that ATA and ATD should be made promptly in order for the PSCOs to get knowledge whether a ship may be available for an inspection.
+This means that ATA and ATD should be made promptly in order for the PSCOs and PRF inspectors to get knowledge whether a ship may be available for an inspection.